 - Adopted a statement of policy regarding securities trading to ensure that all persons subject to the reporting requirements of Section 16 of the Exchange Act will be able to comply with all applicable filing requirements in a timely manner.

 - Adopted a policy requiring our directors and officers, until they satisfy certain stock ownership guidelines, to hold for at least one year 100% of the shares received upon the exercise of stock options or the vesting of restricted stock units, net of shares required to pay the exercise price and any taxes.

 - Adopted a policy, in accordance with the Sarbanes-Oxley Act, prohibiting us from making any loans to our directors or executive officers (no such loans were outstanding at the date the policy was adopted).

 - Adopted a Governance and Nominating Committee Charter.
 The Governance and Nominating Committee is comprised solely of independent directors.

-- Revised our existing policy on the selection criteria for directors to specify certain factors our Governance and Nominating Committee considers in selecting and nominating individuals to serve on our Board.
-These factors include, without limitation: (a) our Board’s and our Company’s needs for input and oversight about the strategy, business, regulatory environment, and operations of our Company; (b) our management directors’ views as to areas in which additional advice and counsel could be provided by our Board; (c) the mix of perspectives, experience, and competencies currently represented on our Board (while this is primarily directed to the professional acumen of an individual, the Governance and Nominating Committee will also consider gender, racial, ethnic, and cultural diversity); (d) the results of our Board’s annual self-assessment process; and (e) as to our incumbent directors, meeting attendance, participation and contribution, and each director’s current independence status.
+- Specify certain factors our Governance and Nominating Committee considers in selecting and nominating individuals to serve on our Board.
+These factors include, without limitation: (a) our Board’s and our Company’s needs for input and oversight about the strategy, business, regulatory environment, and operations of our Company; (b) our management directors’ views as to areas in which additional advice and counsel could be provided by our Board; (c) the mix of perspectives, experience, and competencies currently represented on our Board; (d) Gender, racial, ethnic, and cultural diversity; (e) the results of our Board’s annual self-assessment process; and (f) as to our incumbent directors, meeting attendance, participation and contribution, and each director’s current independence status.